OpenDSA/OpenDSA/RST/en/FLSlides/DFA.rst

 .. slide:: Regular Languages

-   **Definition**: Given some class or type of Finite Automata, the set of languages accepted by that class of Finite Automata is called a **family**.
+   **Definition**: Given some class or type of Finite Acceptors, the set of languages accepted by that class of Finite Acceptors is called a **family**.

    **Definition**: Therefore, the DFAs define a **family** of languages that they accept.
    A language is **regular** if and only if there exists a DFA :math:`M` such that :math:`L = L(M)`.

+.. slide:: A Final Example

+   Consider the language "accept all strings on :math:`\{0, 1\}` that does not contain the substring 001.
+[Linz Example 2.4]

+   You should work this out on your own, its a good test of your understanding!